35 Comments

 jarhead

-Fowlerville, MI · a month ago
+Fowlerville, MI · 3 months ago

 😆It’s called nature.
 You know that they charge you for getting lost in the woods.